intarchboard/workshop-aid/draft-iab-aid-workshop.md

 We would like to thank the Ford Foundation for their support that made participation of Corinne Cath, Kate Pundyk, and Mallory Knodel possible (grant number, 136179, 2020).

-Efforts in the organization of this workshop by Niels ten Oever is supported in part by the UK Engineering and Physical Sciences Research Council under grant EP/S036075/1.
+Efforts in the organization of this workshop by Niels ten Oever were supported in part by the UK Engineering and Physical Sciences Research Council under grant EP/S036075/1.

 # Annexes